An Architectural Approach to IT Automation

 What is cross-domain automation?

-Cross-domain automation supports the functionality of network automation which connects with other functions and domains in a data center.
-It can position the organization to move into advanced methods of automation that include AI-driven automation and machine learning.
-With an architectural approach to automation, automating the entire lifecycle of a business process happens across systems and domains.
+Cross-domain automation supports the functionality of network automation.
+It connects with other functions and domains in a data center.
+Once in place, it can make way for advanced methods like AI-driven automation and machine learning.
+This in turn, can further optimize automated IT services across the organization.

-Automations in IT are not novel.
-But they are traditionally human-coded scripts that are prone to errors, and exist in individual disparate systems not connected across domains.
-This elemental automation approach can be costly in the long run, and is less conducive to digital transformation and becoming agile.
+Automation in IT is a not novel thing.
+However, automations are often human-coded scripts that are prone to error.
+They run on disparate systems that are not connected across domains.
+This is an elemental approach to automation that can be costly in the long run.